Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

-The evolution equations for the perturbations are given by the \textbf{linearised Einstein equations}: Unfortunately, Eq.~\eqref{pertEE} is not sufficient to completely describe the behaviour of both matter and metric quantities if the fluid components are more than one.
-See e.g. \cite{Gorini:2007ta}.
-We shall make use of the perturbed Boltzmann equations for each component of our cosmological model and we shall derive them in Chapter \ref{Chap:PertubedBoltzmannEquations}.
+The evolution equations for the perturbations are given by the \textbf{linearized Einstein equations}: Unfortunately, Eq.~\eqref{pertEE} is not sufficient to completely describe the behavior of both matter and metric quantities if the fluid components are more than one.
+See \cite{Gorini:2007ta} for a discussion of this issue.
+We shall make use of the perturbed Boltzmann equations for each component of our cosmological model, and we shall derive them in chapter \ref{Chap:PertubedBoltzmannEquations}.